 - a) Overload teaching is a means of meeting student needs, serving the professional development of faculty, and supplementing faculty salaries.
 As such it is an important element in the academic scheduling and program development at Christopher Newport University.
 The possibility of some negative results from excessive hours of teaching must, however, be carefully guarded against.
 Teaching "burn-out" and inability because of lack of time or energy to meet daily responsibilities such as office hours and committee work are only the most obvious potential problems. - b) The following policy guidelines will be observed by the academic deans in approving requests for approval of overload teaching. - (1) No instructional faculty member will be assigned more than four lecture hour equivalents (LHE) of overload courses per semester at Christopher Newport University. - (2) In addition, one course per academic year at another institution may be approved if the kind of teaching opportunity is not available at CNU (e.g., doctoral level courses, distinctive subject areas), or meets a need for a subject matter expert at that institution and is viewed by the dean of the college/school as being in the University's best interest to provide the instructor.
 This kind of possibility must be demonstrated to be a means of professional development.
-The
+The chair of the department in which the faculty member is a member will also submit a report of the impact of such an overload on the department and on the individual faculty member.

-- chair of the department in which the faculty member is a member will also submit a report of the impact of such an overload on the department and on the individual faculty member. - (3) In no case shall overload teaching be considered to relieve a faculty member of involvement in areas other than teaching.
+- (3) In no case shall overload teaching be considered to relieve a faculty member of involvement in areas other than teaching.
 Professional development in one's discipline, departmental and University responsibilities, and community service remain important in the evaluation process. - (4) In semesters when a full-time, salaried member of the instructional faculty has a regular-load teaching assignment of fewer than 12 LHE's (i.e., a teaching assignment of fewer than 12 LHE's under the faculty member's contract of salaried employment), overload teaching for additional compensation for that faculty member is prohibited.
-Exceptions may be granted only by the provost and only when they serve pressing University needs.
+Exceptions may be granted only by the provost and only when they serve pressing University needs. - (5) Faculty members may teach an approved one-credit-hour study abroad course during spring break, supplemental to their normal spring semester teaching load, subject to the four-credit hour equivalent in item 1.